Toyota Stadium (Texas)

-Toyota Stadium is a soccer-specific stadium located in Frisco, a suburb of Dallas, Texas, United States.
+Toyota Stadium is a soccer-specific stadium in the southern United States, located in Frisco, Texas, a suburb north of Dallas.
 Built and owned by the city of Frisco, the 20,500-seat stadium opened in 2005.
-Its primary tenants are Major League Soccer club FC Dallas and the Frisco Independent School District, which supported the construction to host their high school football games.
-It also hosts the annual NCAA Division I Football Championship, the title game of college football's Football Championship Subdivision.
+Its primary tenants are Major League Soccer club FC Dallas, the United Football League's Dallas Renegades, and the Frisco Independent School District, which supported the construction to host their high school football games.
 Additionally, it is the home of the National Soccer Hall of Fame, which opened in 2018.

 History

 Toyota Stadium was the third MLS soccer-specific stadium to be built after Historic Crew Stadium in Columbus, Ohio (1999) and Dignity Health Sports Park near Los Angeles (2003).
 It cost approximately $80 million and opened on August 6, 2005, with a match between FC Dallas and the MetroStars, which ended in a 2–2 draw.
 The stadium seats 20,500 in a U-shaped design with the north end including a permanent covered stage for hosting concerts, similar to SeatGeek Stadium near Chicago, which opened one year after Toyota Stadium.
 Although it was then hoped the permanent stage would help the stadium increase revenue by hosting mid-sized concerts, the design proved unpopular and other MLS clubs rejected building permanent stages in their new stadiums, leaving the stadium's design looking dated.
 There is widespread support among club fans for the stage to be removed and replaced with a full stand in a future renovation.
 The stadium includes 18 luxury suites as well as a private 6000 sqft stadium club.

-The stadium played host to the 2005 MLS Cup final, seeing the LA Galaxy defeat the New England Revolution 1–0 in overtime for their second MLS Cup.
-It was also selected to host the 2006 MLS Cup, which ended 1–1 after overtime with the Houston Dynamo defeating the New England Revolution 4–3 on penalty kicks.
+The stadium played host to the 2005 MLS Cup final, seeing the LA Galaxy defeat the New England Revolution 1–0 in extra time for their second MLS Cup.
+It was also selected to host the 2006 MLS Cup, which ended 1–1 after extra time with the Houston Dynamo defeating the New England Revolution 4–3 on penalty kicks.
 In 2016, FC Dallas hosted and won the U.S. Open Cup Final, also against the Revolution.

-In 2018 construction was completed on an extensive $55 million renovation of the south end of the stadium, with the primary goal of creating a new space for the National Soccer Hall of Fame.
-The renovation also included a European-style roof built over the new multi-tiered stand that replaced the old bleacher section, the Lamar Hunt U.S. Open Cup Club located on the second tier, the third tier season ticket member seating area, new locker rooms, patio, store, entrance, box office and press conference area.
-Although many club supporters wanted roof structures to be built over the west and east stands to provide shade during the brutal Texas summers, those projects were postponed until a future phase of renovation.